mannat-gill/cse15l-lab-reports/lab-report-1-week-0.md

   ![Image](MovingWithSCP_LastStep.png)

 #### Output differences on local and remote
-* Looking at the images above, when the following commands were run
+* Looking at the images above, when the following commands (image below) were run on both the local and remote.
+The differences are what the program outputed.

     ```
     javac WhereAmI.java